jspsych/jsPsych/docs/markdown_docs/tutorials/rt-task.md

 ## Part 3: Show instructions

 We can use the same basic structure from part 2 to create a new trial that shows instructions to the subject.
-The only difference in the trial we will create here is that we will use HTML formatting to control how the instructions display.
+The only difference in this trial is that we will use HTML formatting to control how the instructions display.

-The block definition looks like this:
+The trial definition looks like this:

 ```javascript
 var instructions_block = {